-This report helps you find out if there were any changes in the transaction that potentially led to QuickBooks reconciliation problems.
+This report helps you find out if led any changes in the transaction potentially led to QuickBooks reconciliation problems to QuickBooks reconciliation problems.
 These are the steps you need to follow:-

 - Tap on the Reports tab and move your cursor over Custom Reports.

 - Choose Transaction Detail and go to the Display tab.

 - Choose the most recent date in the Date From field in QuickBooks for the account.
 You can leave it blank if you want to.